leramorozova/InfoSearchHSE/sem3_semantics/README.md

 ##SEMANTIC SEARCH

+Sorry if this project seems you imperfect!
+I just had too little time to make it better :(

 Before using the program, please:
 1. Download `simple_elmo.zip` from course chat and put files in `elmo` directory in project root.